 You Haven’t Identified Your Target Audience

-You might be publishing engaging content, but you won’t reach your marketing goals if you haven’t identified your target audience.
+You might publish engaging content but won’t reach your marketing goals if you haven’t identified your target audience.
 Everyone is not your customer.

 Before you begin strategizing on your content marketing plan, identify your target audience.